Below are some tips on understanding your offer and the conditions of engagement that you will be employed under.

 - Temporary transfer including higher duties: Temporary transfer occurs where an existing permanent officer is selected to perform the duties of a role at the same level or at a higher office for a defined period.
 This is called an acting role.
 Temporary transfers can be extended, and can also result in permanent appointment to the role at a later date if this was specified when the role was advertised.
 Transfers at level can occur without advertising, including permanent transfers at level.

 - Temporary employment contract: A temporary employment contract will be issued for a defined period where the role is temporary or casual and the successful candidate does not already work in ACT Government as a permanent employee.
-These contracts are short-term if they are issued for up to two years and are long-term if they are issued for up to five years.

 - Executive contract: An executive contract will be issued for a defined period.
 Executive contracts are short-term if they are issued for up to two years and long-term if they are issued for up to five years.
 Variations to contracts can also be made.
 Further information about executive employment is in the Executive Handbook.